 Goals, Settings & Tracking (Skipped)

-The last three sections on this page relate to offer options that you can adjust later, as you learn more about creating offers.
+The last three sections on this page relate to the offer options that you can adjust later, as you learn more about creating offers.
 Not all options in Settings and Tracking are immediately available on the Create Offer page.
 Some may be disabled depending on your account settings or level of account.

 For more information about these features, you can check out these other support articles: